 For stabilization of vascular and nervous systems and associated disorders cure, medication, psychotherapy, massage, physiotherapeutic procedures and others are used.
 Also special vitamin and mineral complexes aimed to decrease nervous fever are applied.
 The essential treatment course lasts mostly 4-6 months depending on disorders’ evidence.
 In many cases courses of maintenance therapy are held during 2-4 months.

-The Clinic of Healthy Vessels offers patients with VVD the individual course of intensive medication correction of vegetative-vascular changes.
+Our Clinic offers patients with VVD the individual course of intensive medication correction of vegetative-vascular changes.
 Daily course of the intensive treatment during 30-40 days allows to renew vascular matrix and permeability, provides vascular structure resurfacing and promotes taking vascular and vegetative system of the patient’s organism out of a chaotic state.

 I fainted the first time about four years ago.
 After a day of work in the country.
 Later this was repeated every three months.
 There was a feeling of weakness and weakness in the body by changing weather.
 I fought against the disease by pills, but fainting attacks did not want to pass.
 Igor Babii examined the woman on capillaroscope.
 As it turned out, her blood was moving very slowly, and sometimes do stop.
 This caused frozen feet and hands, cold fingers.